 What is the role of the Historic District Commission (HDC)?
 The HDC is a group of local citizens who act as the governing authority of the Historic District.
 Who are its members?
 There are nine members on the commission.
 Each member is appointed by the Mayor and serves a four year term.
 A member can be reappointed.
 All members serve as volunteers.

 When does the HD Commission meet?
-Meetings are held at Noon on the 2nd Tuesday of the month at the Opelousas Tourism office.
+Meetings are held at 4:00 p.m. on the 1st Thursday of the month at the Opelousas Tourism office.
 If needed, special meetings are also scheduled.

 What is the process to make renovation’s to property in the HD?
 When making renovations to property anywhere in the city, a permit must be obtained from the Office of Code Enforcement.
 When these renovations involve property in the Historic District, the applicant must also submit an application for a Certificate of Appropriateness to Code Enforcement.

 What kinds of projects require a Certificate of Appropriateness?
 Any new construction, reconstruction, demolition, or moving of a building that requires a building permit, or any changes in material or appearance of the exterior of the property, would require a certificate of appropriateness.
 Examples include removal of a porch, adding a window or changing its original configuration, putting an extension onto a house, changing siding or roofing type, or site change such as moving a driveway or building a fence.
 While the HD Ordinance does address building façade surfaces, it does not restrict any paint color choices.
 It also does not restrict any renovations to the inside of the building(s).